 The Community Reinvestment Act ("CRA") requires the OCC to take into account the applicants' record of helping to meet the credit needs of their entire communities, including low-and moderate-income neighborhoods, when evaluating certain applications.
 See 12 U.S.C. § 2903.
-Wells has an outstanding rating, and Wells-Colorado has a satisfactory rating, with respect to CRA performance.
+Lisbon Bank does not have a current CRA rating from the OCC because it recently converted to a national bank.
+Its predecessor, a state bank, had a satisfactory rating with respect to CRA performance.
+Moorhead Bank does not have a current CRA rating because it is a relatively new charter.
 No public comments were received by the OCC relating to this Application, and the OCC has no other basis to question the banks' performance in complying with the CRA.

 The merger is not expected to have any adverse effect on the resulting bank's CRA performance.
 The resulting bank will continue to serve the same communities that the merging banks currently serve.
-Wells will continue its current CRA programs and policies in California and the other states where it has branches.
-After Wells-Colorado is merged into Wells, its Colorado offices will remain open as branches of Wells.
-Wells will carry forward the same CRA programs and policies that the bank has today.
-As a general matter, the resulting bank will have the same commitment to helping meet the credit needs of all the communities it serves as Wells and Wells-Colorado have today as separate banks.
-In fact, Wells already has made a CRA commitment that expressly applies to the communities served by Wells-Colorado and has represented that it will continue to honor that commitment following the merger.
-The merger and operation of interstate branches do not alter the resulting bank's obligation to help meet the credit needs of its communities in all the states it serves.
-We therefore find that approval of the proposed merger is consistent with the Community Reinvestment Act.
+Moorhead Bank will continue its current CRA programs and policies in Minnesota.
+After Lisbon Bank is merged into Moorhead Bank, its North Dakota offices will remain open as branches of Moorhead Bank.
+Moorhead Bank will carry forward the same CRA programs and policies that the bank has today and add other programs it develops.
+As a general matter, the resulting bank will have the same commitment to helping meet the credit needs of all the communities it serves as Moorhead Bank and Lisbon Bank have today as separate banks.
+The merger and operation of interstate branches do not alter the resulting bank's obligation to help meet the credit needs of its communities in both states it serves.
+We find that approval of the proposed merger is consistent with the Community Reinvestment Act.